k3s-io/docs/docs/storage/storage.md

 The status should be Bound for each.

-# Setting up Longhorn
+## Setting up Longhorn

 :::caution

-At this time Longhorn only supports amd64 and arm64 (experimental).
+Longhorn does not support ARM32.

 :::

-K3s supports [Longhorn](https://github.com/longhorn/longhorn).
-Longhorn is an open-source distributed block storage system for Kubernetes.
+K3s supports [Longhorn](https://github.com/longhorn/longhorn), an open-source distributed block storage system for Kubernetes.

 Below we cover a simple example.
-For more information, refer to the official documentation [here](https://longhorn.io/docs/latest/).
+For more information, refer to the [official documentation](https://longhorn.io/docs/latest/).

 Apply the longhorn.yaml to install Longhorn: